jamesdahall/metro_clock/README.md

 - Backend: Python (FastAPI or Flask) service on the Pi
   - Fetches WMATA data on a short interval (e.g., every 10–20s), caches in memory.
-  - Exposes a tiny REST or Server-Sent Events (SSE) endpoint to the frontend.
+  - Exposes a tiny REST endpoint to the frontend (SSE planned as an optional enhancement).
   - Handles rate-limits, retries, and backoff; consolidates/massages data.
   - Optional SQLite for static reference data (station/stop metadata) and durable cache.
 - Integrations: Lightweight HTTP clients using `httpx`